udacity/deep-learning/image-classification/README.md

     (where ID is the "RUN ID" displayed in the terminal when you run the project; if you lost it you can also find it in the ["Experiments" section on floyd.com](https://www.floydhub.com/experiments))

 **Important:** When you run a project it will always start from scratch (i.e. from the state present *locally* on your computer).
-If you made changes in the remote jupiter notebook during a previous run, the changes will **not** be present in the subsequent runs.
+If you made changes in the remote jupiter notebook during a previous run, the changes will **not** be present in subsequent runs.
 To make them permanent you need to add the changes to your local project folder.
-When running the notebook you can do this directly in Jupyter - *File / Download / Notebook*.
+When running the notebook you can download them directly from Jupyter - *File / Download / Notebook*.
 After downloading it, just replace your local `dlnd_image_classification.ipynb` file with the newly downloaded one.

 Alternatively, If you already stoped the experiment, you can still download the file using the `floyd output` command: